Iain Jenkins

 Iain Jenkins (born 24 November 1972) is a football player and coach, who works for the Scottish Football Association (SFA) as an Elite Performance Coach.
 He began his playing career with Everton, from where he was loaned to Bradford City.
 He then went on to play for Chester City, Dundee United and Shrewsbury Town before retiring through injury after a second spell at Chester.
 Born in England, Jenkins was eligible to play for Northern Ireland, for whom he made six international appearances.

-Jenkins has managed Scottish junior teams Dundee North End and Tayport, and has also had coaching roles with Chester City, Broughty Athletic, Cowdenbeath and St Mirren prior to joining the SFA.
+Jenkins has managed Scottish junior teams Dundee North End and Tayport, and has also had coaching roles with Chester City, Broughty Athletic, Cowdenbeath and St Mirren prior to joining the SFA.Iain currently has been named as part of St Johnstone F.C academy coaching staff in March 2026.